If you have any questions about what can be made, please do not hesitate to contact me prior to any purchase.

 The wedding egg shown was a gift I created for a friend and used the invitation image I had been given.
 The artwork although I painted it on the egg, has been copied from this invitation, unfortunately I do not know the artists name to attribute it to them.

 The review below is for the blue sea fairing theme egg.
-I cannot show more of this one at present as it has not yet been gifted.
 The others are all of my own design and are from my Christmas bauble collection, to give you an idea of the range possible and are available for sale separately.

 Review: I have nothing but delighted praise for my commissioned egg!
 I can’t show more detail as it’s a gift, but it’s stunning – and even the tin it comes in is a work of art.
 CJ’s have patiently talked me through each stage of the construction of this joyful thing, bearing with me at each draft stage when I suggested different aspects.
 This is the first one, too – for a special occasion unique order, you won’t be disappointed! ⭐⭐⭐⭐⭐😁👏❤